CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "fun" : 50                  // Morale effects when used
-"freezing_point": 32,       // (Optional) Temperature in F at which item freezes, default is water (32F/0C) "cooks_like": "meat_cooked" // (Optional) If the item is used in a recipe, replaces it with its cooks_like
+"freezing_point": 32,       // (Optional) Temperature in F at which item freezes, default is water (32F/0C) "cooks_like": "meat_cooked" // (Optional) If the item is used in a recipe, replaces it with its cooks_like "parasites": 10,            // (Optional) Probability of becoming parasitised when eating "contamination": 5,         // (Optional) Probability to get food poisoning from this comestible.
+Values must be in the [0, 100] range.
 ```

 ### Containers